 The point here is that polyamory may not be as interesting for people to hear about as it is for you to talk about.

 Let me draw an analogy for you, poly people who really like to talk about polyamory.
 Have you ever sat through somebody’s really detailed description of their dream?
 Now imagine that they have recurring dream characters and similar themes to their dreams every night, and they want to tell you about them literally every time you sit down with them for coffee.
-You are going to get dead tired of Manuel the Giant Talking Mantis and his stupid casino real fast.
+You are going to get dead tired of Manuel the Giant Talking Mantis and his flying casino real fast.

 The fact is that these people don’t get to have the sex that you are having or feel the super awesome brain chemicals that you are feeling about the people you’re hooking up with, and that makes your exploits way less interesting to them than they are to you.